davidekim/ppi_iterative_opt/README.md

 Bennett, N.R., Coventry, B., Goreshnik, I. et al. Improving de novo protein binder design with deep learning.
 Nat Commun 14, 2625 (2023). https://doi.org/10.1038/s41467-023-38328-5

+## Third Party Source Code <a name="sourcecode"></a>
+This repository provides a version of [Nathaniel's dl_binder_design code](https://github.com/nrbennet/dl_binder_design) with modifications to output PDB files, and a copy of [Justas' ProteinMPNN code](https://github.com/dauparas/ProteinMPNN), a version of the AlphaFold2 source code with the "initial guess" modifications described in [this paper](https://www.nature.com/articles/s41467-023-38328-5), and a version of [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion).
+The AF2 source code is provided with the original DeepMind license at the top of each file.

 ## Installation
 You can clone this repo into a preferred destination directory by going to that directory and then running: